You can download the The “official” Win32 release of NQC posted on the original project website here.

 appropriate command into an MS-DOS window.
 There is no GUI for it and

-file an MS-DOS console will be created
+if you double-click the nqc.exe file an MS-DOS console will be created

 for you, NQC will run within it, then since NQC finishes almost